Showing posts with label missmerfaery. Show all posts

 Some of the books that have made it into our library recently include the following four awesome volumes.

-red ted art book
+red ted art

 Red Ted Art is one of my favourite blogs and the book of the same name is absolutely fantastic.
 Beautiful but simple crafts that are easy for little folk AND mums too, using materials that are easy and cheap to source.

-thomas make and do book
+make and do book

 Fans of Thomas the Tank Engine (such as my daughter!) will love the ideas in the Thomas Make and Do Book.
 As well as a game and baking ideas, it has lots of tutorials for making trains out of cereal boxes and even the Fat Controller, mostly using recycled household items and stickers and cut outs from the book itself.

-show me a story book
+show me a story

 Show Me a Story has some amazing ideas to combine art with storytelling, such as making story mats, story stones, story cubes and many other wonderful ideas.
 MeltedRachel has a review of this book here

-artful parent book
+the artful parent

-Finally, we have just got a copy of The Artful Parent, the official book of another great blog of the same name, which we are just dipping into for some fabulous art and craft ideas.
+Parent, the official book of another great blog of the same name, which we are just dipping into for some fabulous art and craft ideas.

 There are so many craft books out there aimed at children, but which to choose?
 That is where you can come in!
 Reviewing the craft books you have at home, that are tried and tested by your family, can help other mums and dads decide on which books would be best for them.